febus982/bootstrap-python-package/README.md

     * testing against multiple python versions
     * releases on [PyPI](https://pypi.org)
     * GitHub pages documentation using [mkdocs](https://www.mkdocs.org)

-This project doesn't currently use [tox](https://tox.wiki/en/4.11.4/index.html) or other matrix testing utilities.
-I prefer to run the tests only against the latest python locally, and run previous python versions directly in the CI pipeline.

 ## How to use this repository template to create a new package